 We have heard of many people really struggle with API testing.
 Many of our fellow colleagues and some of the customers would talk about their problems while doing API testing.

 We tried to investigate the causes of these problems.
-We found that in large software development projects API testing is a challenge.
+We found that in large custom software development projects API testing is a challenge.
 In large projects, generally, there are two teams working.
 One of the back-end and one on the front-end.
 The speeds of the two teams never match and each team is waiting for the other to test.
 The folks developing the front-end would either wait for the back-end folks to be ready or they would have to spend time in creating mock-objects for front-end testing.

 Then there were software development projects which had interactions with external servers.
 Generally, there is no control over an external server.
 Again the only way to test the API would be to create mock objects.
 This would consume a lot of programming time.